AlexWaha/laravel-localized-routes/README.md

 ```

 ### Middleware: `localize.setLocale`
-This package provides a middleware that automatically sets the locale based on the URL.
+You must register the `localize.setLocale` middleware to automatically detect and set the application locale based on the first segment of the URL.

-Register the middleware in your routes:
+There are two ways to apply the middleware:

+➊ Apply Middleware Globally
+You can apply the middleware to a route group manually:
 ```php
 Route::middleware(['localize.setLocale'])->group(function () {
     Route::localizedRoutes(function () {